 So I signed up and began to plan my event.

 Then came the lockdown due to coronavirus!

 I thought about cancelling the event, I even considered cancelling my birthday altogether but then I thought about my mum's life attitude of "Que Sera Sera, it is what it is".

 I realised that the only way to still do this event would be to hold my Brew Together virtually and so I invited people to my virtual birthday bash.
-I invited friends and family to contact me either on by phone, social media, Skype, or Facetime and share a cuppa and a chat with me on what would have been Mums 69th Birthday.
+I invited friends and family to contact me virtually to share a cuppa and a chat with me on what would have been Mum's 69th Birthday.

-I asked if they would contribute the price of a brew to my JustGiving page.
+I just asked if they would consider contributing the price of a brew to my JustGiving page.
 I put a big kettle on, made a few cakes and enjoyed a virtual catch up with family and friends.
-It turned out to be wonderful way to celebrate our birthdays and over £490 was raised.
+It turned out to be a wonderful way to celebrate our birthdays and remember my mum and almost £500 was raised.

 This year I plan to sign up to do the event again in the hope with restrictions lifted that I can meet up with people for a brew and hopefully raise some funds for a very much needed cause.